Codeup-Mirzakhani-Group1-NLP-Project/Codeup-Mirzakhani-GitHub-Scrape-NLP-Project/README.md

     * **Question 5.** INSERT_QUESTION_HERE?

-* Develop a Model to predict program language of space related projects using either Python, Javascript, Java, or C# based on input from GitHub Project Readme files.
+* Develop a Model to predict program language of space related projects using either `Python`, `Javascript`, `Java`, or `C#` based on input from `GitHub` Project `Readme` files.
-    * Use drivers identified in explore to build predictive models of error using...
-    * Evaluate models on train and validate data using RMSE (Root mean square Error)
+    * Evaluate models on train and validate data using accuracy score
-    * Select the best model based on the least RMSE
+    * Select the best model based on the smallest difference in the accuracy score on the train and validate sets.
     * Evaluate the best model on test data
-* Run Custom Function on a single random Data input from GitHub Readme file to predict program language of that project.
+* Run Custom Function on a single random Data input from `GitHub` `Readme` file to predict program language of that project.
 * Draw conclusions

 # Data Dictionary: